-Using this logic, we can construct a demand curve that shows the quantity of a product that will be demanded at different prices.
-Let's assume that the diagram in Figure 2.3 "The Demand Curve" represents the daily price and quantity of apples sold by farmers at a local market.
+Using this logic, we can construct a demand curve that (\$ per pound) shows the quantity of a product that will be demanded at different prices.
+Let's assume that the diagram "The Demand Curve" represents the daily price and quantity of apples sold by farmers at a local market.
 Note that as the price of apples goes down, buyers' demand goes up.
 Thus, if a pound of apples sells for \$0.80, buyers will be willing to purchase only fifteen hundred pounds per day.
 But if apples cost only \$0.60 a pound, buyers will be willing to purchase two thousand pounds.
 At \$0.40 a pound, buyers will be willing to purchase twenty-five hundred pounds.

-Figure 2.3: The Demand Curve
+The Demand Curve